Xtiaf/FORM/README.md

 This project is a collaborative effort, and we'd like to extend our gratitude to the following individuals:

-- Project Design and Development: [Your Name]
+- Project Design and Development: [Lord S [Ashraf] , Mohammed Elkazzaz]
-- AI Model Implementation: [Co-Author's Name]
+- AI Model Implementation: [Coming up]
-- Data Visualization and Charts: [Co-Author's Name]
+- Data Visualization and Charts: [Lord S [Ashraf]]
-- Project Supervision: [Supervisor's Name]
+- Data Analysts and Research Team: [Research Team Members]
-- Data Analysts and Research Team: [Research Team Members' Names]
+- Project Supervision

 We appreciate the guidance and support provided by our project supervisors.
 While this project is still under development, we are proud to announce that we have completed a substantial portion of it.
 We look forward to its continuous improvement and potential positive impact on healthcare and public health.